hey-network/mainchain/readme.md

 ##### Crowdsale behaviour

 The Hey Token Sale contract is primarily an extension of OpenZeppelin's standard `Crowdsale` contract.
 It also includes standard crowdsale behaviours implemented in OpenZeppelin's standard contracts:
-- `TimedCrowdsale`: the Token sale only accept payments between `startTime` and `endTime`.
+- `TimedCrowdsale`: the Token Sale only accept payments between `startTime` and `endTime`.
-- `FinalizableCrowdsale`: the Token sale implements a `finalize()` function that triggers a custom action after the sale has closed (see below).
+- `FinalizableCrowdsale`: the Token Sale implements a `finalize()` function that triggers a custom action after the sale has closed (see below).
-- `Pausable`: the Token sale can be paused by the owner to reject any new incoming payments.
+- `Pausable`: the Token Sale can be paused by the owner to reject any new incoming payments.
+- `Whitelisting` (TO IMPLEMENT): the Token Sale only allows contributions from addresses whitelisted by the contract owner for KYC reasons.

 Note that the Token Sale does not implement explicitly the `CappedCrowdsale` behaviour, but it enforces it indirectly by being endowed with a fixed amount of tokens transferred to it during the initialisation phase.